 - Your current annual premium

 With that basic information, a licensed broker can give you a preliminary estimate of what your policy might sell for.
-If the number is significantly higher than your surrender value — and it usually is — you can decide whether to move forward.
+Check if you qualify first, and if the number is significantly higher than your surrender value — and it usually is — you can decide whether to move forward.

 There’s no commitment, no cost, and no pressure.